clintharris/IDBSideSync/NOTES.md

     - isAddingType: false,
     - isDeletingType: false

-  - Creates a "clock" (a timestamp, really)
+  - Creates a "clock" (a timestamp, really, but we called a "clock" because it will periodically be updated when events occur)
     - This is just an object with two props: a `MutableTimestamp` and a merkle tree
     - When we talk about the clock, we're really talking about the `MutableTimestamp` in this object
-    - The timestamp is
     - It's more like a counter...
 It gets "incremented" every time a message is sent or received
-      -

   - `render()`
     - Uses `append()` to insert HTML into <div id="root">